 Fortunately our TV screen size calculator can help you make the perfect choice.
-Simply work out the distance between where you'd sit and the position of the TV, and adjust the slider below.
+Simply work out the distance between where you'd sit and the position of the TV, and adjust the slider in the tool.

 Rather than measuring the width of the screen you need to check the distance from corner to corner diagonally.
 Don't include the bezels, just the screen itself.

 If you can't find your tape measure then check the model number of your TV instead.
 You can usually find it on a label on the back of the body.
 The first number in the model name is always the screen size in inches.
-The LG 43UM7600PLB for example, has a 43-inch display, while the has a 65-inch one.
+The LG 43UM7600PLB for example, has a 43-inch display, while the LG OLED55C9PLA has a 55-inch one.

 Generally you wont find a 4K TV smaller than 40 inches and the vast majority are 43-inch.

-The suggested viewing distances in the tool above are based on high-definition televisions, but many now come with screens, meaning you can sit that little bit closer.
+The suggested viewing distances in the tool are based on high-definition televisions, but many now come with 4K ultra HD screens, meaning you can sit that little bit closer.
 Pictures on these TVs can have four times the detail of a Full HD set, but you really need to go 40-inch or larger to appreciate the jump in picture quality.